Motorsport at Soldier Field: General history of the racetrack

-Accidents occasionally took place.
+Accidents occasionally took place at the track.
 The 1951 Chicago Park District Police Benevolent Association Gold Trophy Race saw Joe Lacoco and Ralph Castillio become seriously injured in a three car wreck and be taken to a hospital.
 In a May 2, 1954 "tag racing" event, two cars caught fire.
 The track crew was fast to put out the fire.
 A June 6, 1954 event saw a car at a racing event hit a barricade and knock several timbers loose without causing any serious damage or injury.
 In a June 1956 race, a car being driven by Les Olsen rolled over twice on its side and on its end three times, before being struck by a car driven bay Roy Czach and then crashing into the track's south turn.
 In a July 1950 race, two individuals were injured when a stock car driven by Harry Bennett crashed through a steel gate behind which the two individuals were standing.
 Andy Granatelli has been accused of having encouraged stock-car racers to intentionally wreck other drivers' cars in order to manufacture greater action for spectators.

 Racing largely ceased after the 1968 season.
-Factors that had contributed to the end of auto racing at the track was a decline in the appeal that the races had to Chicagoans.
-Chicagoans' with attention was being diverted to other sports.
-Furthermore, the successful Granatelli was no longer serving as promoter for races at Soldier Field.
-Furthermore, by this time, a number of competing short track racing venues had opened in the Chicago area.
-On July 4, 1970, Soldier Field's final auto racing event on the stadium's track took place, with drag races being organized during the American Legion's annual Independence Day celebrations.
+A major factor that had contributed to the end of auto racing at the track was a decline in the appeal that the races had to Chicagoans, whose attention had become increasingly diverted to other sports.
+Another contributing factor was the loss of the highly-successful Granatelli as a promoter of races at Soldier Field.
+Furthermore, by this time, a number of other short track racing venues had opened in the Chicago area, providing competition for the local market's racing audience.
+On July 4, 1970, the final auto race on the stadium's track took place, with drag races being organized during the American Legion's annual Independence Day celebrations.
 Later that year, the track was removed from the stadium.
 In 1971, the Chicago Bears of the NFL moved into Soldier Field, and the stadium's stands were reconfigured with temporary northern stands in order to better accommodate American football.
 This arrangement of the stadium would not be able to accommodate a racing track.
-This configuration was made permanent in a 1979 renovation that built a permanent northern stand for football that cut-off much of the northern expanse of the original stadium layout.
+This configuration was made permanent in a 1979 renovation that built a permanent northern stand for football that cut-off much of the northern expanse of the original stadium layout, thus further preventing a return of racing.